(WHNT) - There are no good options for people who want to know how severe their exposure is after water contamination in Lawrence and Morgan counties.

 When we tried our state health department, the representative on the phone asked us, "Have you contacted your local doctor?"

-Now, we did reach out to doctors and eventually were pointed to LabCorp.
+We did reach out to doctors and eventually were pointed to LabCorp.
 They have offices in Florence and Huntsville, they say they could conduct the two tests for PFOA and send them off.
 The tests cost $797 and $759, respectively.

 Blue Cross Blue Shield of Alabama wouldn't answer when we asked if insurance would cover any of that.